 Perhaps you are unsure what you want.
 And that's fine – why not making solving this mystery your next goal?

 Lastly, your desires and need should ideally be organized into specific goals.
 A good strategy of organizing your goals and finding out what you truly desire is to find one, most important meta goal.
 Meta goal can be defined as a final outcome of all your actions and its completion depends upon another, smaller goals.
 Imagine having to choose only one thing that you desire the most – it could be changing your job, making a specific sum of money, developing a certain spiritual practice, or maybe getting more fit.
 There are countless possibilities.
 Once you choose that one, most important desire, all your goals in life should revolve around this specific meta goal.
 Then we can talk about a single-pointed focus, 100% clarity, and 100% motivation.

 If you are still unsure of what you desire most or if you need help with defining your goals – I can help you with this.
-Alternatively, taking my course on how to be more creative will provide you a fresh insight and perspectives onto yourself and your life and in turn, help you to discover your potential and redefine your goals.
+Alternatively, my workshop on expading awareness will provide you a fresh insight and perspectives onto yourself and your life, and in turn, help you to discover your potential and redefine your goals.